SolaraWW/docker/README.md

 ## Paperspace

 You can also use [free GPUs in Paperspace](https://blog.paperspace.com/paperspace-launches-gradient-community-notebooks/) with this image.
-When starting Paperspace, use `mlverse/mlverse-base:version-0.0.2` as the containere name and `jupyter notebook --allow-root -ip=0.0.0.0`.
+When starting Paperspace, use `mlverse/mlverse-base:version-0.0.4` as the containere name and `jupyter notebook --allow-root -ip=0.0.0.0`.
+An instance can be launched from [paperspace.com/console/notebooks/create](https://www.paperspace.com/console/notebooks/create).

 ![](images/mlverse-paperspace.png)